belaysoftware/belay-django/README.md

 # Usage

 ```
-FROM ghcr.io/belaysoftware/belay-django:python-10
+FROM ghcr.io/belaysoftware/belay-django:python-3.10
 ```

-Currently the only support Python version is 10 (via `python:10-slim`).
+Currently the only supports Python version is 3.10 (via `python:3.10-slim`).

 Sets the timezone to US Central.